gugajazz/Classifier_AI/README.md

 jt -t gruvboxd
 ````

-On PyCharm create a project using the anaconda interperter on the desired dir.
+On PyCharm create a project using the anaconda interpreter on the desired dir.
 ![Pasted image 20220918125807](https://user-images.githubusercontent.com/73020909/206880007-e8db210b-2e86-4e27-9798-0e9f9e12aaec.png)

 Set the server to the url given in the Jupyter terminal.
-If it warns that the kernel of the newly configured server doesn't match your current Python interpreter just "register project interperter as kernel".
+If it warns that the kernel of the newly configured server doesn't match your current Python interpreter just "register project interpreter as kernel".
 If it gives error like ``ImportError: DLL load failed while importing _sqlite3: The specified module could not be found.`` copy sqlite3.dll from `C:\Users\USERNAME\anaconda3\Library\bin` to `C:\Users\USERNAME\anaconda3\DLLs`.